Taliban seize Afghan police base, push closer to strategic pass

 Afghan forces are fighting the resurgent Taliban with only limited coalition support, after most foreign troops withdrew from Afghanistan in 2014 when NATO combat operations ended.

-A Western organization that tracks security incidents recently reported that opposition group activity hit an “unprecedented” level in the first six months of 2015.
+A Western organisation that tracks security incidents recently reported that opposition group activity hit an “unprecedented” level in the first six months of 2015.

 It recorded more than 9,600 incidents involving armed opposition groups.
 Afghan civilians are often caught in the crossfire and violence has also taken a heavy toll on the population.